 Developers like to say that burning biomass is carbon neutral, because the wood burned absorbed carbon dioxide from the atmosphere as it was growing.
 But the reality is that because biomass contains carbon, naturally, when it is combusted, it releases all of that carbon dioxide into the atmosphere.
 This carbon debt is only paid back if and when a tree or crop is fully grown to replace what was chopped and if soils and other vegetation destroyed or harmed during logging re-absorb all the carbon they had lost.
 This may take decades and even centuries.
-What’s more, there is no obligation on developers to replant what they have harvested, and when forests and other natural ecosystems are too damaged to recover or, yet worse, turned into monoculture tree plantations, the carbon emitted in the process will never be re-absorbed.
-Currently, biomass is also considered to be ‘carbon neutral’ by the UK Government.
+What’s more, when forests and other natural ecosystems are too damaged to fully recover or, yet worse, turned into monoculture tree plantations, the carbon emitted in the process will never be re-absorbed.
+Currently, biomass is also considered to be essentially ‘carbon neutral’ by the UK Government.
 The result of this is that developers produce figures which show carbon emissions savings, which are completely overlooking the actual carbon that is release into the atmosphere.
-The European Environment Agency Scientific Committee recently warned the assumption that biomass is carbon neutral is a ‘serious accounting error’ and that using biomass can result in increased carbon emissions and thereby accelerate global warming, and recommended that governments must rectify this situation as soon as possible.
+The European Environment Agency Scientific Committee has warned the assumption that biomass is carbon neutral is a ‘serious accounting error’ and that using biomass can result in increased carbon emissions and thereby accelerate global warming, and recommended that governments must rectify this situation as soon as possible.

 Aside from the carbon emitted when biomass burns, importing biomass from across the world produces emissions from transporting and processing the fuel as well.
 And healthy forests play a major role in regulating the rainfall cycle, storm tracks and the nitrogen cycle, too, all of which are vitally important for a stable climate.